 Is there an on-site restaurant or any close by?

 We can connect you with an amazing Private Chef and Bartender for special events.
-The winery up the street, Stone House Vineyard, will host special events with meals and our neighborhood Tomato Lady hosts happy hours and sells fresh bread, veggies, pastas, pies, & more from her home!
+The winery up the street, Stone House Vineyard, will host special events with meals.
 There are plenty of restaurants in Spicewood (20 minute drive), and in the surrounding areas of Bee Cave, Marble Falls, Dripping Springs, & Austin.
 Click here for more info.

 Where is the best place to grocery shop?

 We recommend grabbing your groceries before you arrive.
 There is an HEB & Whole Foods in Bee Cave and an HEB in Marble Falls.
 There are also two smaller grocery/convenience stores in Spicewood: The General Store and Paleface Grocery.

 What are some fun things to do on the property and in the hill country?

 There are so many!
 Wineries, canopy tours, natural springs, hiking, shopping, kayaking… Click here for a complete list along with our top recommendations.